Swim for mental health

 Cold water adaptation

 In September 2018, the British Medical Journal published a case report about the theories around cold water adaptation as a treatment for depression.
-Co-authored by Dr Mark Harper, a cold-water swimmer who was behind the BBC documentary, the report looks at the physical responses to swimming in cold water.
+Co-authored by Dr Mark Harper, a cold-water swimmer behind the BBC documentary, the report looks at the physical responses to swimming in cold water.

 “Our bodies don’t differentiate between types of stress,” says Mark.
 “Every day low-level stresses make things worse, but the significant physical stress of getting into cold water attenuates our stress response as we adapt to it.”